klee-contrib/focus-core/README.md

 Technical stack for spa application.

 ## structure
 Here is  the library structure.
+It works with focus components.

 - Structure:
 ```